MA in International Cultural Policy and Management

 The core modules from the foundation of the MA programme which examines the concept of cultural policy, the context and practices of cultural production and the intellectual history and framework of ideas relating to culture and policy.

-As a student on the MA in International Cultural Policy and Management you will complete three core modules:
+As a student on the MA in International Cultural Policy and Management you will complete four core modules:

 examines the relationship between government, the public cultural sector and the cultural industries and how these actors shape cultural policy